 The Rev. Dr. Neddy Astudillo discusses how a simple rule change can alter outcomes in a big way

-LOUISVILLE — The Rev. Dr. Neddy Astudillo, an eco-theologian and Presbyterian pastor who coordinates the Climate Justice and Faith Spanish online program at Pacific Lutheran Theological Seminary, went to two sources — Matthew 20:1-16, the Parable of the Laborers in the Vineyard, and a landmark study using the board game Monopoly — to offer Friday’s sermon during the hybrid Presbyterians for Earth Care conference.
+The Rev. Dr. Neddy Astudillo, an eco-theologian and Presbyterian pastor who coordinates the Climate Justice and Faith Spanish online program at Pacific Lutheran Theological Seminary, went to Matthew 20:1–16, the Parable of the Laborers in the Vineyard, and a landmark study using the board game Monopoly to offer a sermon during the Presbyterians for Earth Care conference.

-In “When the Rules are Fair, But the Game Isn’t,” Prof. Muktha Jost and two others write about students playing the classic board game but with one alteration to the rules: players enter the game based on their race, with Black students playing for more than an hour before white students can join in.
-By the time the white players begin play, virtually all the properties have been purchased and they’re dotted by plastic houses and hotels.
+In “When the Rules are Fair, But the Game Isn’t,” Professor Muktha Jost and two others write about students playing the classic board game but with one alteration to the rules: Players enter the game based on their race, with Black students playing for more than an hour before white students can join in.
+By the time the white players begin, virtually all the properties have been purchased and they’re dotted by plastic houses and hotels.
 Jost’s paper reports white players losing their motivation to play a game they see as rigged and which they have little chance of winning.